Bondo Constituency

 Bondo Constituency is an electoral constituency in Kenya.
 It is one of six constituencies in Siaya County.
-Lake Victoria border it on the west and south west, Rarieda Constituency border it on the South West to the Eastern side and River Yala on the North.
+Lake Victoria border it on the west and south west, Rarieda Constituency border it on the South West to the Eastern side and River Yala to the North.

-Its major and biggest town is Bondo town.
+Its major and largest town is Bondo town.
 Usenge, Nyamonye, Nyang'oma and K'Oppolo are other town centers.